-Brittany is the second most popular beach destination for French holidays after the Mediterranean.
-But with over 2,000 kilometers of coastline, you can always get away from the crowds of visitors who flock here for their vacations.
+Brittany is the second most popular beach destination for French holidays after the Mediterranean, even outranking nearby Normandy.
+But with over 2,000 kilometers of coastline, you can always get away from the crowds of visitors who flock here for vacation.

-Brittany has everything you could want: long, white-sand beaches, rocky coves full of small pools of fish and shellfish while a coastline of cliffs fall dramatically to the pounding waves of the sea below.
-And it's known for some of the best, and freshest, fish and shellfish restaurants in France.
-Brittany is perfect for a summer holiday, but it’s also a wonderfully romantic stretch of coastline during the winter, when the waves lash against the shoreline and tales of shipwrecks and smugglers spring to mind.
+Brittany has everything you could want: long, white-sand beaches, rocky coves full of small pools of fish and shellfish while a coastline of cliffs falls dramatically to the pounding waves of the sea below.
+It's known for some of the best—and freshest—fish and shellfish restaurants among French seaside resorts.
+Brittany is perfect for a summer holiday, but it’s also a wonderfully romantic stretch of coastline during the winter when the waves lash against the shoreline and tales of shipwrecks and smugglers spring to mind.

 The Bretons are deeply independent, a people with a strong Celtic culture.
+They are proud of the Bretagne beaches.
 You'll find it the best place for a get-away-from-it-all holiday.

-Here is a guide to the best beaches that stretch along the coast from Cap d'Erquy on the north Brittany Cap round to the southern more sheltered bays of the Quiberon Peninsula.
+Here is a guide map to the best beaches in Brittany that stretch along the coast.
+Start with the rocky headlands on the north Brittany Cap, like Cap d'Erquy, where the cliffs plunge into the sea.
+Next, visit the western and southern surfing beaches before heading around to the more sheltered southerly bays of the Quiberon Peninsula.

 If you're there with your family, try the sheltered Plage de Caroual; if you feel adventurous, walk along the clifftop where you'll discover paths leading down through the pine trees and gorse to small, hidden beaches.
 The Cap d'Erquy is well known to the French, though curiously ignored by many other nationalities.

-Along the delightfully–and accurately–named Pink Granite Coast, the Baie de Lannion’s beach, known as Grand Plage de Goas Lagorn, is sheltered enough for families with young children.
+Along the delightfully–and accurately–named Pink Granite Coast, lies Baie de Lannion beach known as Grand Plage de Goas Lagorn, sheltered enough for families with young children.
 Keep them happy with a raft of activities, from windsurfing to kayaking.
 The stretch of beach runs along the North Brittany Cap between the Celtic towns of Lannion and Trébeurden.

 Directly west from Roscoff, you get to Ménéham down a single-track road north of Kerlouan.
-The village itself on the top of the cliff is an extraordinary site with its stone houses built among huge boulders that make the place look as if there’s been a manic fight between two giants.
-You can either scramble down to the boulder-strewn beach, or drive down to Brignogan-Plages to the east.
+The village itself on the top of the cliff is an extraordinary site with its stone houses built among huge boulders that make the place look as if there was a manic fight between two giants in north Finistere.
+You can either scramble down to the boulder-strewn beach or drive down to Brignogan-Plages to the east.